react-native-community/discussions-and-proposals/proposals/0000-textinput-onpaste.md

 ### onPaste event

 Invoked when the user performs the paste action.
-The `items` array contains one object where `type` and `data` are the MIME type and the content of the clipboard respectively. `data` is in plaintext if the type is `text/plain`, data URI (base64-encoded) otherwise.
+The `items` array contains one object where `type` and `data` are the MIME type and the content of the clipboard respectively. `data` is in plaintext if the type is `text/plain`, URI otherwise.

 | Type                                                      |
 | --------------------------------------------------------- |
 | (`{nativeEvent: {target, items: [{type, data}]}`) => void |

+Note: On iOS the clipboard items do not expose any URI.
+When a file is pasted, we copy its data into a temporarily file and provide that file's URI instead.

 ## Drawbacks